 Summary: 2461.002.020 Cambridge is best for people who want an elegant bathtub with optimal support during their prolonged baths.

 2. Kingston Brass VTDE603122R 60-Inch Contemporary – Best Affordable Alcove Bathtub

 The Kingston Brass VTDE603122R is a good choice for low budgets.
 Acrylic is a good material, so you don’t have to compromise quality and durability, especially as the VTDE603122R is fiberglass-reinforced.

 My cousin Ben purchased this contemporary alcove acrylic bathtub – Brass VTDE603122R because he and his girlfriend are both working two jobs to pay their study loans, and didn’t have much space in their apartment.

 - Acrylic alcove bathtubs weigh little and are durable enough.
 Although cast iron lasts longer, it weighs a lot.
-As I said above, the fiberglass and resin reinforcement adds to its durability, but it has a secondary advantage: heat retention.
-Your bath water will be warmer for longer.
+As I said above, the fiberglass and resin reinforcement add to its durability, but it has a secondary advantage: heat retention.
+Your gallons of water will be warmer for longer.